 There are glass etchings on the doors of the bar.

-The bar itself is pub like, selling award winning ales.
+The bar itself feels like a pub and sells award winning ales.
 Opposite, the doors are open to a large lawn, where there are tables for drinking and dining.

 Generously they place a (rather lovely) water butt for you to help yourselves.
 Either that table is leaning or I am!